fclaerho/urest/README.md

 	$ pip install --user git+https://github.com/fclaerho/urest.git

-The package will be installed in your [user site-packages](https://www.python.org/dev/peps/pep-0370/#specification) directory; make sure its `bin/` sub-directory is in your shell lookup path.
+The package will be installed in your [user site-packages](https://www.python.org/dev/peps/pep-0370/#specification) directory.

 To uninstall: